deeleman/design-system-boilerplate/README.md

 **BEWARE:** Once you clone a repository like this, the remote upstream `origin` will still point to `https://github.com/deeleman/design-system-boilerplate`.
 You will want to change the remote upstream to another repository of your choice by hand.
 Please [follow these instructions](https://docs.github.com/en/get-started/getting-started-with-git/managing-remote-repositories#changing-a-remote-repositorys-url).

-## Getting Started
+## :nerd_face: Getting Started

-To start building your new web component library, you will want to bash into the directory you just created to clone the repository and install all dependencies by running:
+To start building your new web component library, you will want to mode the shell prompt into the directory you just created upon cloning the repository and install all dependencies by running:

 ```bash
 npm install